Budapest Classics Film Marathon returns in September

 The Open Archives section is back, featuring the latest discoveries from the world’s film archives, we have not forgotten student screenings and silent films with live music accompaniment, plus there is a block in which students have compiled the programme.
 As is now a tradition, there is also an international film industry programme, the focus of which is film education.

-Venues of the 5th Budapest Classics Film Marathon include the square in front of St. Stephen’s Basilica, Uránia National Film Theatre, Toldi cinema, French Institute in Budapest and Corvin cinema.
+Venues of the 5th Budapest Classics Film Marathon include the square in front of St. Stephen’s Basilica, Uránia National Film Theatre, Toldi cinema and French Institute in Budapest.

 The organizers are offering 2000 free accreditations to students while residents of Budapest’s 5th district will have specially reserved seating for the St. Stephen’s Square screenings and programmes at Toldi cinema.